 Interviews

-Punknews editor Em Moore caught up with Deanna over Zoom to talk about the new album, baseball, corn dogs, and so much more.
+Punknews editor Em Moore caught up with Sarah to talk about the album, recording in three different cities, writing as a solo artist, taking inspiration from jazz, and so much more.
 Read the interview below!

 Read more